Skip to content

 matches(resource_identifier) abstractmethod

-Check if pattern matches a resource identifier.
+Check if connector matches a resource identifier.

 Parameters: